By the Numbers

 The National Association of REALTORS’® Pending Home Sales Index rose 6.9% in March, compared to economists’ expectations of a smaller 1% gain.

-A four-bedroom, 4.5 bathroom mansion in River Oaks is the most expensive new listing in the Lone Star State.
+A four-bedroom, 4.5-bathroom mansion in River Oaks is the most expensive new listing in the Lone Star State.

 The pace of sales rose 7.4% compared to February, topping analyst estimates by a large margin.